-Every year, travel always increases around the holidays as people pack their bags to visit loved ones, head to ski lodges, and escape to warmer wintertime locations.
+Every year, travel increases around the holidays, spring break, and summer vacation.
 Unfortunately, an increase in travel means that bed bugs have more opportunities than ever to hitchhike to new locations.
 Once you bring home bed bugs, they are tough pests to eliminate.

-Use these tips to avoid picking up bed bugs while traveling this holiday season, whether you’re staying in a hotel, an Airbnb, or at a relative’s.
+Use these tips to avoid picking up bed bugs while traveling, whether you’re staying in a hotel, an Airbnb, or at a relative’s.

 1. Never put your suitcase on the bed.